LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Changelog
+**V1.7.0**
+- Fixed the issue of overlapping settings in Style Settings
+- Now the divider line can be hidden in files at the vault root

 **V1.6.9**
 - Bug fixes (this time using Claude)
 - Added a separator in editor mode for the inline title